seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

 where :math:`\\nu_0` is ``remora.visc2`` and :math:`\\kappa_{0,n}` are the tracer diffusivities (``remora.tnu2_temp``, ``remora.tnu2_salt``, ``remora.tnu2_scalar``).
 This ensures the *maximum*
-coefficient equals the user-specified value, while varying spatially with grid size.
+coefficient over the normalization region equals the user-specified value, while varying spatially with grid size.
+Note that if the largest cell area occurs over land, then the maximum over *wet* cells (and thus what you see after applying ``mask_rho`` in post-processing) may be smaller than the user-specified value.

 Implementation details
 ^^^^^^^^^^^^^^^^^^^^^^